Midnight Suns is a Marvel RPG from the XCOM team that plays 'nothing like XCOM'

 As one example, a 2K rep suggested that it doesn't make sense for heroes to miss punches, which means that hit chance percentages are probably out.
 Solomon also said that combat "plays much, much faster" than in the XCOM games.
 It's all a bit hard to explain without showing it, I'm told, so we should get some clarity when the gameplay trailer premieres next week.

 The out-of-combat portion of Midnight Suns might be more exciting, especially to Marvel fans.
 Your base, The Abbey, isn't a cross-section you scroll around like in XCOM.
 It's a 3D environment you can explore in third-person as The Hunter.
 You can hang out with heroes and become friends with them, a process which can include giving them gifts and joining social clubs.
-That's right: When you're not fighting your mother, the Mother of Demons, you're fretting over how to get Wolverine to like you.
-I didn't get a lot of detail on these Stardew Valley-ish social systems, but I sure am curious.
+That's right: When you're not fighting your mother, the Mother of Demons, you're concerned with getting Wolverine to like you.

 I did learn who you choose to bring on missions with you will influence your friendships, and that some missions require specific heroes.
 There are also secrets to find by exploring The Abbey, and NPCs other than your hero friends, including your aunt, who's running the show, and a hellhound named Charlie.
 (Yes, I asked if you can pet the hellhound.
 You can pet the hellhound.)